107208579/tracking/switches/README.md

 → Remove the CC2652 adapter from the USB port<br />
 → Press the reset button on the board<br />
-→ Keep pressing the button while plugging the board back into the USB port<br />
+→ Keep pressing the reset button while plugging the board back into the USB port<br />
 → Release the button after 1 second<br />

 → Run the following command (verify the device location)<br />